What are the Regulations for Marines Riding Motorcycles?

 Young Marines and Rider Crashes

-The average U.S. Marine is young, with many recruits joining the military straight out of high school.
+The average U.S. Marine is young, with many recruits joining the military after high school.
 This youth and inexperience can lead to a higher risk of motorcycle accidents, especially if they are new riders.
 According to a 2019 report from the Naval Safety Center, motorcycle accidents accounted for 39% of all fatal mishaps involving active-duty Marines.
-The report noted that young, inexperienced riders were at a higher risk of crashing and that the majority of these accidents occurred during the first year of riding.
+The report noted that young, inexperienced riders were at a higher risk of crashing and that most of these accidents occurred during the first year of riding.

 Are Marines allowed to Ride Motorcycles?

 Yes, Marines are allowed to be motorcyclists.
-However, there are certain individual requirements and regulations that they must comply with in order to be lawful operators and legally carry a passenger.
-In order to ride a motorcycle on base or during official military duties, Marines must complete a Motorcycle Safety Foundation (MSF) rider course and possess a valid motorcycle license.
+However, they must comply with specific individual requirements and regulations to be lawful operators and legally carry a passenger.
+To ride a motorcycle on base or during official military duties, Marines must complete a Motorcycle Safety Foundation (MSF) rider course and possess a valid motorcycle license.
 Additionally, they must wear appropriate personal protective equipment and adhere to all traffic laws and regulations.
 Off-duty riding is permitted, but Marines are encouraged to use caution and ride responsibly to avoid any violation of UCMJ or civilian regs for their locations.

 Regulations for Marines Riding Motorcycles?